Cram Racing Enterprises: 2021

 The team would return to run the 2021 season-opener at Daytona as well as at Talladega with Benny Chastain piloting their No. 94 entry to 20th and 21st place finishes, respectively.
+They had also ran the annual test with Alex Sedgwick, Dawson Cram, and Bryce Haugeberg.

 At Charlotte the team tabbed Chris Hacker who was originally supposed to drive at Daytona but was forced to sit out after contracting COVID-19, to drive the car and would end up coming home in 10th, the team and drivers first ever top 10 in the series.

 2022

 Bryce Haugeberg would attempt the 2022 season-opener with his own team, Haugeberg Racing, with CRE's No. 94 and a partnership with Cram Racing Enterprises.
 He was also entered in Talladega.